 – Pema Chödrön

 I can’t say radiotherapy is fun.
-It involves a 4 hour round trip, it’s really tiring and the time is dragging really slowly.
-As everyone knows, a watched kettle never boils.
-The book is at times a bit sugary for my savoury tooth.
-But it has some golden nuggets of inspiration to help me bury the hatchet with Time and relieve the stress of the situation I find myself in.
-I meditate while I’m laying on the slab being zapped; exchange stories and histories with the lovely taxi drivers who take me to and from hospital; scrutinise the daily changes to the landscapes, weather and the sky as we travel, and to take note of things I can use later in my sketchbook.
-And while I wait for the taxi, appointment, physio or doctor I read or sketch, so all in all I’m having some reasonable success at ignoring the pesky kettle and just being in the moment.
+It’s a 4 hour round trip, really tiring and the time is dragging really slowly.
+As everyone knows, a watched kettle never boils, so I’m always looking for ways to help me bury the hatchet with Time and relieve the stress.
+I meditate; exchange stories with the people I meet; scrutinise the daily changes to the landscapes, weather and the sky on the journey, and take note of things I can use later in my sketchbook.
+And all the while I’m waiting for the taxi, physio, appointment or doctor I read or sketch, so all in all I’m having some reasonable success at ignoring the pesky kettle and just being in the moment.
 As my new book says: